Ball balance

 https://ingenieur-glaser.de/Projekte/ – References

-– Has the spark ignited?
+📞 Contact – Has the spark been lit?

 https://ingenieur-glaser.de/Kontakt/ – Contact

-A challenging control plant
+A challenging control process

 For control, the ball position and the tilt angle of the seesaw are available as measured variables.
 As the only actuator, a pitch-adjustable propeller must suffice to keep the ball in balance.